-Obtaining a Grant of Probate or Letters of Administration in Queensland generally takes a minimum of 8 weeks from start to finish.
+Obtaining a Grant of Probate or Letters of Administration in Queensland generally takes practically about 8 weeks from start to finish.
 Not all organisations deliver Grants in the minimum timeframe.

 Consideration should be had that Executors understand the accurate meaning of Probate when comparing the timing.
 Probate in its accurate use means obtaining a Grant of Probate from the Supreme Court Registry, it is not the act of administering the estate (this is often where the misconception that Probate takes 9 months or years stems from i.e. people meaning their estate administration took 9 months/years).

 The process and timing of obtaining a Grant of Probate or similarly a Grant of Letters of Administration can be broken down to the following 4 stages:

 Stage 1 – Booking Notices (Minimum 1 Week)

 You must advertise Notice of your intention to apply for a Grant (Form 103) in the Queensland Law Reporter (QLR) and in particular cases any other publication the Court or Registrar considers appropriate.
 The Queensland Law Reporter is published once a week on Fridays with bookings required in advance by the Monday before publication.
 The Monday booking to Friday publication is the minimum 1 week wait.

 To start the process of obtaining a Grant of Probate as fast as possible it is essential to make the first available publication of the Queensland Law Reporter (Fixed cost $161.70).
 Failure to do so results in a minimum extra week of waiting.

 Stage 2 – Notice Period (Minimum 2 Weeks)

 After the publication of the last (QLR or Newspaper) Probate Notice, it is regulated by law that two weeks (14 days) must past before an originating application for a Grant of Probate can be filed in the Supreme Court Registry.